backstage/backstage/docs/frontend-system/architecture/07-routes.md

 In order to address the problem outlined above, we introduced the concept of route references.
 A `RouteRef` is an abstract path in a Backstage app, and these paths can be configured both at plugin level (by plugin developers) and at the app level (by integrators).

 Plugin developers create a `RouteRef` to expose a path in Backstage's routing system.
 You will see below how routes are defined programmatically, but before diving into code, let us explain how to configure them at app level.
-In spite of the fact that plugin developers choose a default route path for the routes their plugin provides, paths are configurable, so app integrators can set a custom path to a route whenever they like to (more information in the following sessions).
+In spite of the fact that plugin developers choose a default route path for the routes their plugin provides, paths are configurable, so app integrators can set a custom path to a route whenever they like to (more information in the following sections).

 There are 3 types of route references: regular route, sub route, and external route, and we will cover both the concept and code definition for each.
 Keep reading 🙂!